lavillecamille/lavillecamille/content/authors/admin/_index.md

 title: Camille Laville
 ---

 I am a researcher specializing in conflict and defense economics.
 Currently, I hold the position of Research Fellow in the Global Risks and Resilience team at [**ODI**](https://odi.org/en/about/our-work/global-risks-and-resilience/).
-Additionally, I serve as an Associate Researcher at [**Center for Studies and Research on International Development (CERDI)**](https://cerdi.uca.fr/).
+Additionally, I serve as an Associate Researcher at the [**Center for Studies and Research on International Development (CERDI)**](https://cerdi.uca.fr/).

 My research focuses on the local determinants of recurring conflict in developing countries and their impact on political decision-making related to security and development.
 I employ a holistic approach to conflict risk analysis, examining economic and political factors across multiple scales.
 I focus on understanding how local determinants, such as income changes and climate extremes, interact with broader conflict drivers, including real and perceived inequalities, politicization dynamics and the international arms trade.